WaylonWalker/find-kedro/README.md

 ### ![CLI Usage](./art/headers/4.png)

-The cli provides a handy interface to search your project for nodes
+The CLI provides a handy interface to search your project for nodes

 ```
 Usage: find-kedro [OPTIONS]